invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 3. The web interface (WebUI) has a GUI for importing and managing models.

-### Installation via `invokeai-configure`
+### Installation via `invokeai-model-install`

-From the `invoke` launcher, choose option (6) "re-run the configure script to download new models."
+From the `invoke` launcher, choose option (5) "Download and install models."
 This will launch the same script that prompted you to select models at install time.
 You can use this to add models that you skipped the first time around.
 It is all right to specify a model that was previously downloaded; the script will just confirm that the files are complete.

+This script allows you to load 3d party models.
+Look for a large text entry box labeled "IMPORT LOCAL AND REMOTE MODELS."
+In this box, you can cut and paste one or more of any of the following:

+1. A URL that points to a downloadable .ckpt or .safetensors file.
+2. A file path pointing to a .ckpt or .safetensors  file.
+3. A diffusers model repo_id (from HuggingFace) in the format "owner/repo_name".
+4. A directory path pointing to a diffusers model directory.
+5. A directory path pointing to a directory containing a bunch of .ckpt and .safetensors files.
+All will be imported.

+You can enter multiple items into the textbox, each one on a separate line.
+You can paste into the textbox using ctrl-shift-V or by dragging and dropping a file/directory from the desktop into the box.

+The script also lets you designate a directory that will be scanned for new model files each time InvokeAI starts up.
+These models will be added automatically.

+Lastly, the script gives you a checkbox option to convert legacy models into diffusers, or to run the legacy model directly.
+If you choose to convert, the original .ckpt/.safetensors file will **not** be deleted, but a new diffusers directory will be created, using twice your disk space.
+However, the diffusers version will load faster, and will be compatible with InvokeAI 3.0.

 ### Installation via the CLI